Hubert-Hu/Process_EELS_-Python-/README.md

 4: Summming over all the pixels.

 Any feedback is welcome.
 Please let me know if you have any questions on bugs or any suggestions to expand the functionality.

+If you like TeXt, don’t forget to give me a star.